-We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we conduct pre-clinical studies or clinical trials for our wet AMD product candidates, preclinical studies and clinical trials for our other product candidates, and seek marketing approval for any such product candidate for which we obtain favorable clinical results.
-We also expect to devote significant financial resources to conducting research and development and potentially seeking regulatory approval for our other product candidates.
-In addition, we plan to devote substantial financial resources to our commercialization efforts, including product manufacturing, sales, marketing and distribution for any of our product candidates for which we obtain marketing approval.
-Accordingly, we will need to obtain substantial additional funding in connection with our continuing and planned operations.
-If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.
+Based on our current operating plan, which is subject to change pursuant to our strategic review, we expect to devote substantial financial resources to our ongoing and planned activities, particularly as we conduct pre-clinical studies or clinical trials for our wet AMD product candidates, preclinical studies and clinical trials for our other product candidates, and seek marketing approval for any such product candidate for which we obtain favorable clinical results.
+Significant financial resources will be required to conduct research and development and to potentially seek regulatory approval for our other product candidates.
+In addition, substantial financial resources will be required for to commercialize our products, if approved, including product manufacturing, sales, marketing and distribution for any of our product candidates for which marketing approval is obtained.
+Accordingly, substantial additional funding will be required to support our continuing and planned operations.
+If we are unable to raise or otherwise access capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-As of March 31, 2022, we had cash, cash equivalents and short-term investments of \$55.3 million, which we believe is sufficient to fund our operations as currently planned beyond the next 12 months.
+As of June 30, 2022, we had cash, cash equivalents and short-term investments of \$50.7 million, which, based on our current operating plan, which is subject to change pursuant to our strategic review, we believe is sufficient to fund our operations beyond the next 12 months.
 Our future funding requirements will depend on many factors, including:

-- the scope, progress, costs and outcome of the clinical trials of our product candidates, in particular GB-102; - the scope, progress, costs and outcome of preclinical development and clinical trials of our product candidates; - · the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to any products for which we obtain marketing approval; - subject to receipt of marketing approval, revenue received from product sales; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the extent to which we choose to establish collaboration, distribution or other marketing arrangements for our products and product candidates; - the effect of competing technological and market developments; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the extent to which we acquire or invest in other businesses, products and technologies; and - the impact of the COVID-19 pandemic.
+- the scope, progress, costs and outcome of the clinical trials of our product candidates, in particular GB-102; - the scope, progress, costs and outcome of preclinical development and clinical trials of our product candidates;

+- the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to any products for which we obtain marketing approval; - subject to receipt of marketing approval, revenue received from product sales; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the extent to which we choose to establish collaboration, distribution or other marketing arrangements for our products and product candidates; - the effect of competing technological and market developments; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the extent to which we acquire or invest in other businesses, products and technologies; and - the impact of the COVID-19 pandemic.

 Conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete.
 We may never generate the necessary data or results required to obtain regulatory approval of products with the market potential sufficient to enable us to achieve profitability.
 We do not expect to generate sales of any commercial product for several years, if at all.
-Accordingly, we may need to obtain substantial additional financing to achieve our business objectives.
+Accordingly, we believe that we need to obtain substantial additional financing to achieve our current business objectives, which are subject to change pursuant to our strategic review.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.